1. Main points

 Nôl i'r tabl cynnwys3.
 Frequency of drug use in the last year

-The majority of people aged 16 to 59 years who reported using any drug in the last year were infrequent users (70%), with almost half (49.4%) reporting they had only taken them “once or twice” (Figure 4).
-The proportion of people aged 16 to 24 years that were infrequent users was similar (67.6%).
+Around three-quarters of people aged 16 to 59 years who used any drug in the last year were infrequent users (73.7%), with half (50.3%) taking them only "once or twice" (Figure 4).
+Around four in five (79.8%) people aged 16 to 24 years were infrequent users.

-Figure 4: The majority of people who had taken drugs in the last year used them infrequently
+Figure 4: Most people who had taken drugs in the last year used them infrequently

-Frequency of use (%) in people aged 16 to 59 and 16 to 24 years who had taken any drug in the last year, England and Wales, year ending March 2023
+Frequency of use in people aged 16 to 59 years and aged 16 to 24 years who had taken any drug in the last year, England and Wales, year ending March 2024

-Source: Crime Survey for England and Wales (CSEW) from the Office for National Statistics
+Source: Crime Survey for England and Wales from the Office for National Statistics

-Download this chart Figure 4: The majority of people who had taken drugs in the last year used them infrequently
+Download this chart Figure 4: Most people who had taken drugs in the last year used them infrequently

 Nôl i'r tabl cynnwys4.
 Drug user characteristics